vmaltas/post_code_api/README.md

 # post_code_api
-Post Code Api
+Post Code Api-0.0.1-SNAPSHOT

-Used JDK-8
+Used JDK-8.
+To create& initialize database, use the "create_database.sql" file